What if I incur expenses in relation to my job?

 If you are not required to work from home but work regularly from home by arrangement with your employer, this is called a home working arrangement.
 These arrangements need not be in writing and need not involve all employees, but the tax rules that apply here are different to those that apply when an employee is recruited specifically on the basis that they will work from home.

 Where there is a home working arrangement, and you are incurring additional household expenses, your employer can reimburse you on a tax- and NIC-free basis for any reasonable additional household expenses that you pay out.
 HMRC allow a tax- and NIC-free flat rate reimbursement of up to £4 a week (from 6 April 2012) if this is easier than having to work out actual amounts.
-There is more information on the GOV.UK website.
+There is more information on GOV.UK.

 However in these home working arrangement situations, the exemption only applies to payments your employer makes and you cannot claim tax relief for any unreimbursed expenses by deducting them from your income.